AdaneNT/adanent.github.io/index.md

     <td valign="top">

  <p>Welcome to my page!
 I’m Adane.</p>
+ <p>Welcome to my page!
+I’m Adane — an AI researcher working at the intersection of machine learning, computer vision, and multimodal AI.</p>

 <p style="text-align: justify;">
-My primary research interest lies in the areas of machine learning, computer vision, and multimodal AI.
-Currently, I am a postdoctoral researcher at the Department of Information Science and Media Studies, University of Bergen, Norway.
-My work focuses on deep learning and generative models for content generation and analysis at the SFI MediaFutures research center.
+My work focuses on building intelligent systems that can address complex real-world challenges.
+Currently, I am a postdoctoral researcher at <a href="https://mediafutures.no/">SFI MediaFutures </a> – University of Bergen, Norway, where I develop deep learning and generative models for media content generation and analysis.
+My recent projects involve large language models (LLMs), vision models (CLIP, Transformers, GANs), and collaborations with industry partners to create scalable AI solutions.
 </p>

+My current work at SFI MediaFutures involves using LLMs and vision models (e.g., CLIP, Transformers, GANs) to build AI-driven tools in collaboration with industry partners such as TV2 AS and Amedia.
 <p style="text-align: justify;">
     I obtained my Ph.D. in <a href="https://dottorato-mds.campusnet.unito.it/do/home.pl">Modeling and Data Science</a> from the University of Torino, Italy.
     During that time, I spent a period as a visiting researcher at the Wroclaw University of Economics and Business, Poland, where I collaborated on a machine learning research project.